euank/twitter-image-helper/README.md

 But of course.
 Here's how I used to open images before this extension, and how I do it now that I've got it.

+The scenario is that I click on a gallery, and then decide I want to copy the second image.

+### Before

 ![before-extension](https://cloud.githubusercontent.com/assets/2147649/23837201/d42110b4-0741-11e7-944b-e00d06977955.gif)

+### After

 ![after-extension](https://cloud.githubusercontent.com/assets/2147649/23837209/ff374cdc-0741-11e7-86ff-ed1a2aca9d29.gif)